 Web apps are also an obvious gateway into your environment and sensitive data.
 Undoubtedly, you need to protect the data connected to your web application as well as your wider network from a breach, by preventing your web app from becoming a stepping-stone for lateral movement leading to further data exfiltration or ransomware.

-Which Attacks Can a WAF Protect Against?
+What Attacks Does a WAF Guard Against?

 WAFs protect against attacks such as: